 Taking a lower dose is known as “microdosing”, and produces different effects.
 See Microdosing: Beginner’s Protocol.

 There have been deaths by accident under the influence with LSD, but no reported lethal overdoses of LSD.

-A normal full dose of LSD ranges from 100 – 200 micrograms.
 There have been incidents of people mistakenly taking massive doses of LSD, and even if the trip was definitely not pleasant, no one died due to toxicity levels.
 For instance, a 49-year-old woman accidentally snorted 55 milligrams (about 550 times more than a standard dose) of LSD, thinking it was cocaine.
 She required medical attention, but after after about 24hrs, she was once again OK.

 How is LSD consumed?